peerlibrary/meteor-pdf.js/README.md

 Meteor smart package for [pdf.js](https://github.com/mozilla/pdf.js), a PDF Reader in JavaScript.

-Adding this package to you [Meteor](http://www.meteor.com/) application adds `PDFJS` object into the global scope, which you can use as defined in [pdf.js API](https://github.com/mozilla/pdf.js/blob/master/src/api.js).
+Adding this package to your [Meteor](http://www.meteor.com/) application adds `PDFJS` object into the global scope, which you can use as defined in [pdf.js API](https://github.com/mozilla/pdf.js/blob/master/src/api.js).

 It requires some additional [node.js](http://nodejs.org/) packages which will be automatically installed